On b-bit min-wise hashing for large-scale regression and classification with sparse data: Introduction

+Kernel machines are an important class of machine learning methods for which such large-scale data poses particularly serious computational challenges.
+For example, standard implementations of kernel ridge regression would have computational complexity $O(n^3)$ and a storage cost of $O(n^2)$ when $p$ is considered fixed; a large $p$ will increase these computational costs depending on the kernel to be used.
+There has therefore been a great deal of work on approximating kernel machines by first randomly mapping the $n\times p$ design matrix $\mb X$ to a $n \times d$ matrix $\mb S$ with $d \ll p$ such that dot products between rows of $\mb S$ approximate the kernel evaluated on the corresponding rows of $\mb X$.
+Then a regular ridge regression on $\mb S$ will resemble a kernel ridge regression on $\mb X$, for example.

-One interesting approach that is applicable when the design matrix is sparse and binary is $b$-bit min-wise hashing \citep{li2011theory,li2011hashing}, which is based on an earlier technique called min-wise hashing \citep{broder1998min,cohen2001finding,datar2002estimating}.
-This technique constructs the compressed matrix $\mb S$ in such a way that the dot product of rows of $\mb S$ can approximate the Jaccard similarity between corresponding rows of $\mb X$.
-Theory on $b$-bit min-wise hashing \citep{li2011theory} has focused on how working with $\mb S$ allows one to approximate a kernel method with the Jaccard similarity kernel.
-However, this understanding does not directly give prediction error bounds for procedures applied to $\mb S$ and explain the impressive empirical results \citep{li2011hashing} that the method is able to deliver in many situations.
+A remarkably effective way of forming $\mb S$ that is applicable when the design matrix is sparse and binary, is $b$-bit min-wise hashing \citep{li2011theory,li2011hashing} which is based on an earlier technique called min-wise hashing \citep{broder1998min,cohen2001finding,datar2002estimating}.
+Here $\mb S$ is constructed such that the dot product between any two rows of $\mb S$, $\mb s_i^T \mb s_j$, can approximate the \emph{resemblance} or \emph{Jaccard similarity} or between the corresponding rows of $\mb X$, defined as $|\mb z_i \cap \mb z_j|/|\mb z_i \cup \mb z_j| $ where $\mb z_i = \{k : X_{ik} \neq 0\}$.